How bad is America’s aging electrical infrastructure?

 How can a lawyer help me?

-A skilled electricity accident lawyer with specialized knowledge in this complex area of law, as well as both a strong track record of success and a reputation for taking cases to trial, can help you get a big settlement quickly if you have been electrocuted or suffered an electric shock.
+A skilled electricity accident lawyer with specialized knowledge in this complex area of law, as well as both a strong track record of success and a reputation for taking cases to trial, can help you get a big settlement quickly if you have been electrocuted or suffered an electric shock due to the aging electrical infrastructure.
 This is because big power companies and other well-heeled defendants don’t take inexperienced lawyers seriously.
 They know an inexperienced lawyer has neither the skill set nor the “know how” to handle an electrocution case.
 And if the lawyer doesn’t accept a low-ball offer, they’ll tie the case up in litigation for years.

 You deserve better than this, which is why you need the best electrocution lawyer you can find to ensure you get an award that reflects the full value of your case.